Ivy League

-The Ivy League is an American collegiate athletic conference comprising eight private research universities in the Northeastern United States.
-The term Ivy League is typically used beyond the sports context to refer to the eight schools as a group of elite colleges with connotations of academic excellence, selectivity in admissions, and social elitism.
-Its members are Brown University, Columbia University, Cornell University, Dartmouth College, Harvard University, Princeton University, University of Pennsylvania, and Yale University.
+The Ivy League is an American collegiate athletic conference of eight private research universities in the Northeastern United States.
+It participates in the National Collegiate Athletic Association (NCAA) Division I, and in football, in the Football Championship Subdivision (FCS).
+The term Ivy League is used more broadly to refer to the eight schools that belong to the league, which are globally renowned as elite colleges associated with academic excellence, highly selective admissions, and social elitism.
+The term was used as early as 1933, and it became official in 1954 following the formation of the Ivy League athletic conference.
+At times, they have also been referred to as the "Ancient Eight".

-While the term was in use as early as 1933, it became official only after the formation of the athletic conference in 1954.
-All of the "Ivies" except Cornell were founded during the colonial period; they thus account for seven of the nine colonial colleges chartered before the American Revolution.
-The other two colonial colleges, Rutgers University and the College of William & Mary, became public institutions.
+The eight members of the Ivy League are Brown University, Columbia University, Cornell University, Dartmouth College, Harvard University, University of Pennsylvania, Princeton University, and Yale University.
+The conference headquarters is in Princeton, New Jersey.
+All of the "Ivies" except Cornell were founded during the colonial period and therefore make up seven of the nine colonial colleges.
+The other two colonial colleges, Queen's College (now Rutgers University) and the College of William & Mary, became public institutions.

 Overview

-Ivy League schools are viewed as some of the most prestigious universities in the world.
-All eight universities place in the top 18 of the 2023 U.S. News & World Report National Universities ranking, including three Ivies in the top five (Yale, Harvard, and Princeton).
+Ivy League schools are some of the most prestigious universities in the world.
+All eight universities place in the top 15 of the 2025 U.S. News & World Report National Universities ranking.
 U.S. News has named a member of the Ivy League as the best national university every year since 2001: as of 2020, Princeton eleven times, Harvard twice, and the two schools tied for first five times.
-In the 2021 U.S. News & World Report Best Global University Ranking, two Ivies rank in the top 10 internationally (Harvard first and Columbia sixth).
+In the 2024–2025 U.S. News & World Report Best Global University Ranking, six Ivies rank in the top 20: Harvard (#1), Columbia (#9), Yale (#10), Penn (#14), Princeton (#18), and Cornell (#19) —ranks that U.S. News says are based on "indicators that measure their academic research performance and their global and regional reputations."
 All eight Ivy League schools are members of the Association of American Universities, the most prestigious alliance of American research universities.

-Undergraduate enrollments range from about 4,500 to about 15,000, larger than most liberal arts colleges and smaller than most state universities.
+Undergraduate enrollments range from about 4,500 to about 15,000, larger than most liberal arts colleges and smaller than most state university systems.
 Total enrollment, which includes graduate students, ranges from approximately 6,600 at Dartmouth to over 20,000 at Columbia, Cornell, Harvard, and Penn.
 Ivy League financial endowments range from Brown's $6.9 billion to Harvard's $53.2 billion, the largest financial endowment of any academic institution in the world.

-The Ivy League is similar to other groups of universities in other countries, such as the Grandes écoles in France, Russell Group in the United Kingdom, the C9 League in China, the Imperial Universities in Japan, and the Group of Eight in Australia.
+The Ivy League is similar to other groups of universities in other countries, such as Oxbridge in England, the C9 League in China, the Écoles Normales Supérieures in France, the SKY Universities in South Korea, and the Imperial Universities in Japan.